alberttheprince/rpemotes-reborn/README.md

 * [Enforce gamebuild to latest build](https://forum.cfx.re/t/tutorial-forcing-gamebuild-to-casino-cayo-perico-or-tuners-update/4784977) for all emotes and props to work as intended.

+**Onesync is required for the particle effects to work as intended**

 * Set the desired language and settings in the config.lua

 * Qb-Core server owners, set `Framework = 'qb-core'` in the config file, otherwise leave it as false.